timosalm/tap-install/README.md

 ```

 ### Tips
-- If you want to have https instead of http in the output of the application url with e.g. `tanzu apps workload get tanzu-java-web-app -n $DEVELOPER_NAMESPACE`, you can se the `default-external-scheme` configuration to `https` in the following CNR configuration:
+- If you want to have HTTPS instead of HTTP in the output of the application URL with e.g. `tanzu apps workload get tanzu-java-web-app -n $DEVELOPER_NAMESPACE`, you can see the `default-external-scheme` configuration to `https` in the following CNR configuration:
     ```
     kubectl edit configmap config-network --namespace knative-serving
     ```